apocalyptech/pystarboundmap/README.md

    - Manually choose install dir, regardless
  - Support for mods
  - Performance improvements
+   - Resource loading:
+     - This only takes about 5-6 sec on my machine, so it's not bad, but I suspect I could get rid of some spurious PNG conversions
+   - Map loading/rendering (this is slooow):
      - Only load/render what's actually on the screen (and maybe a few screenfuls in each direction, so that ideally there's not a lot of pop-in while scrolling?)
      - Load more of the map in the background, maybe, in addition to the above?
-   - I feel like our graphics processing could be streamlined - we're going to/from PNGs constantly, perhaps there's a more efficient format to store in memory?
-   - Though really I should profile the thing to find out where it's actually spending its time, rather than just guessing.
+   - Window defocus/refocus:
+     - This could just be a problem on X11 - presumably it's display- dependant.
+Anyway, losing focus and then regaining focus causes a very noticeable pause while, presumably, the whole graphics surface gets reloaded into an X11 buffer.
+Maybe some of my proposed fixes for the map render/load could help here?
+Will have to experiment.
  - Toggles for various element types?
  - Fancier rendering?  (base map materials have "edges" which we completely ignore at the moment.
 I suspect I'll never actually implement this